 TX HHS Form 3074.
 Physician Certification of Terminal Illness

-The TX HHS Form 3074, Physician Certification of Terminal Illness, is a crucial document that helps verify an individual's terminal condition for Medicaid or Medicare hospice coverage.
-This form must be completed by the individual's physician(s) to certify their terminal illness with a medical prognosis of six months or less to live if the illness runs its normal course.
+The TX HHS Form 3074, Physician Certification of Terminal Illness, is a crucial document that helps solve the problem of verifying a patient's terminal condition for Medicaid or Medicare hospice coverage.
+This form is typically used in situations where a patient has elected to receive hospice care and requires certification from their physician(s) to confirm their terminal illness.

 Geo: